donnatchris/minishell-42/README.md

 10. **Return to Prompt**:
     - Once the command is executed, return to the prompt for the next user input.

+## Tokens to Process by Order of Priority in Minishell

+To ensure the correct execution of commands, tokens should be processed in the following order of priority:

+1. **Parentheses `()`**
+   - Used for grouping commands and controlling the execution order within the shell.
+Handle first to correctly identify subexpressions.

+2. **Logical AND `&&`**
+   - Used to execute the second command only if the first command succeeds.
+High priority to allow proper chaining of conditional commands.

+3. **Logical OR `||`**
+   - Used to execute the second command only if the first command fails.
+Similar priority to `&&` for conditional command chaining.

+4. **Pipe `|`**
+   - Allows output from one command to be passed as input to another.
+It should be processed next to handle command pipelines.

+5. **Redirections `<`, `>`, `>>`, `<<`**
+   - Used to redirect input and output, including appending (`>>`) and reading until a delimiter (`<<`).
+These should be handled after pipes to set up proper input/output flows.

+6. **Command Substitution `$()`**
+   - Used to execute commands inside `$()` and replace them with their output.
+Should be processed before normal arguments.

+7. **Environment Variable Expansion `$VAR`**
+   - Expands environment variables like `$HOME`, `$PATH`, etc., to their actual values.
+These need to be handled before final command execution.

+8. **Arguments (words, strings, etc.)**
+   - The command name and its arguments are processed last, once all operators and special tokens are handled.

+By following this order of priority, the shell will ensure that commands, their operators, and redirections are properly parsed and executed.

 ## DOCUMENTATION: